cirosantilli/markdown-style-guide/README.md

 # Blockquotes

-- Follow the greater than marker by one space: `> `.
+- Follow the greater than marker by one space.

     Good: